-To kick-start our brand new series of beach reports, Britain Uncovered decided to make the relatively short road-trip down to Fairlight Glen on the East Sussex coast – and joining us for this inaugural visit was friend of the site and body positivity model, Elizabeth K, who was keen to explore what this unofficial nudist beach had to offer.
+To kick-start our brand new series of beach reports, Britain Uncovered decided to make the relatively short road-trip down to Fairlight Glen on the East Sussex coast – and joining us for this inaugural visit was friend of the site and body positivity model, Elizabeth Kate, who was keen to explore what this unofficial nudist beach had to offer.
 Here’s a full round-up of how our shoreline escapade unfolded!

 The above slideshow features our full gallery of images from the day - so be sure to have a look around using the cursor on the right-hand side!